The Science Behind AJN003

 • Administered orally as a capsule

-• Then safely dissolves, leaving no systemic exposure
+• Safely dissolves, leaving no systemic exposure

 No systemic absorption